nightowlcasino/ERGOHACK-III-/ergoscript.md

 - We would suggest to build custom game contracts in at least two transactions so that the House contract funds can be used immediately rather than wait for game result.
 	- One transaction that extracts the matching bet amount from the House Contract and returns the remaining tokens back to a single house contract box.
 	- A second transaction to determine the outcome of the game.
 - Games will produce many boxes guarded by the house contract with minor amounts of OWL tokens.
 These boxes can be seen as shards of the larger main box.
 In order for a liqudity provider to receive the full rewards from all OWLs under the house contract guard box, collection should be performed before liqudity redemption.
-However, collection could be costly in terms of mining fees and computation and hence it is suggested liqudity redemption be issued through a periodic proxy contract that is called after a periodic collection (for example every 5 minutes)
+However, collection could be costly in terms of mining fees and computation and hence it is suggested liquidity redemption be issued through a periodic proxy contract that is called after a periodic collection (for example every 5 minutes)

  **Example Game Design: Simplified Roulette**